alexandersumer/sliding-limiter/README.md

 The constructor takes in the following arguments:

- * key: a unique identifier used as part of the cache key to retreive bucket hashes for requestors sharing the same Limiter instance and cache
+ * key: a unique identifier used as part of the cache key to retrieve bucket hashes for requestors sharing the same Limiter instance and cache
  * threshold: the maximum number of requests a requestor can make within 1 interval
- * interval: length of 1 a full window of time (Time.now - interval ago) in secodns
+ * interval: length of 1 a full window of time (Time.now - interval ago) in seconds
- * accuracy: a float representing accuracy of rate limiter (can it guarantee x req per y time?) the accuracy of the rate limiter increases the more buckets we have for each interval.
-A value of 1 means each interval is divided into buckets(time slots) 1 second each.
-A value of 4 means the interval is divided into 4 buckets for each second (0.25s time slots), so representing 1/4 seconds each.
+ * accuracy: a float representing how leniency of the rate limiter.
+Higher values make the limiter more strict.
+A value of 1 means each window is divided up into 1 second buckets, a value of 4 means 1/4 second buckets, etc.
  * cache: a key-value store where the value is another key-value store.
 Must implement the abstract methods in `CacheInterface::Cache`.

 ```ruby